-The Agency uses Governmental Funds to report its activities in the financial statements.
-The focus of the governmental funds' measurement (in the fund statements) is upon determination of financial position and changes in financial position (sources, uses, and balances of financial resources) rather than upon net income.
-The following is a description of the governmental funds used by the Agency:
+The fund financial statements provide information about the major governmental fund, the General Fund.
+The Agency uses governmental fund accounting to report its General Fund activities in the financial statements.
+The focus of the governmental fund measurement (in the fund statements) is on the determination of financial position and changes in financial position (sources, uses, and balances of financial resources).

-General Fund: The General Fund is the general operating fund of the Agency.
-It is used to account for all financial resources except those required to be accounted for in another fund.
-Activities include funds received from the U.S. Department of Housing and Urban Development (HUD) under the Community Block Grant Program (CDBG), the Rental Housing Rehabilitation Program, the HOME Investment Program, the Housing for Persons with Aids Program, Lead Paint Abatement Program and Emergency Shelter Grant Programs.
+The General Fund accounts for all activities including funds received from the U.S. Department of Housing and Urban Development (HUD) under the Community Block Grant Program (CDBG), the Rental Housing Rehabilitation Program, the HOME Investment Program, the Housing for Persons with Aids Program, Lead Paint Abatement Program and Emergency Shelter Grant Programs.